thoughtspot/thoughtspot.github.io/_end-user/slack/use-spot.md

 permalink: /:collection/:path.html
 ---

-To get help, first grant access to the Spot app to a Slack channel to post messages and authorize yourself as a Spot trainer.
+You can’t ask Spot to do tricks until you after you invite him to a channel and authorize yourself as a Spot trainer.

-##  Use Spot for help
+##  Call Spot and make him do tricks

 1. Launch Slack if you haven't already.
-2. Go to a channel where you want to invite the Spot app.
+2. Go to a channel where you want to invite Spot.
 3. Invite <strong>&#64;spot</strong> like you would invite anyone else.

    Type <strong>&#64;spot</strong> and press <code>RETURN</code>.